reypaano/book-store-app/README.md

 ### 2. Open XAMPP and start Apache server and MySQL server

-### 3. Open phpMyAdmin (can click Admin button in Xampp CPanel) and create a database called "laravel"
+### 3. Open phpMyAdmin (can click Admin button in Xampp CPanel) and create a database called "laravel" or if the command line is giving option to create it just choose yes

 ### 4. Once inside bookstore-api, run